Cap Liner Types and Functions

 A variety of liners may have Teflon® facing, such as silicone or PE foam.
 A Teflon® -faced liner will maintain the base liner's sealing properties while adding superior chemical resistance.

-Benefits: Ideal for withstanding volatile solvents, sensitive compounds and corrosive chemicals that would degrade other liner materials.
+- Withstands volatile solvents, sensitive compounds and corrosive chemicals that would degrade other liner materials.

-Disadvantages: Not recommended for acids or alkalis.
+- Not recommended for acids or alkalis.

-Disadvantages: Must be used with containers that can withstand high heat.
+- Must be used with containers that can withstand high heat.